Uni-Fusion: Universal Continuous Mapping: Applications

 \subsection{Application: Incremental Reconstruction}

-In this section, we build an incremental 3D reconstruction application with RGBD sequences.
-Since RGBD sequences provide point positions and color values, the application constructs two kinds of LIMs: one for surface (~\cref{sec:surface_mapping}), and one for color (~\cref{sec:context_fields}).
+In this section, we present an application of incremental 3D reconstruction using RGB-D sequences.
+Since RGB-D sequences provide both point positions and color values, it allows us to construct two types of LIMs: one for surface (\cref{sec:surface_mapping}), and one for color (\cref{sec:context_fields}).

-The pipeline is shown in \cref{fig:recons_and_scene_understanding}.
-When a RGBD frame $i$ is fed into the framework, it is firstly converted to a colored point cloud ($\V X\in\mathbb R^{N\times 3}, \V Q\in\mathbb R^{N\times 3}$).
-Then, tracking module takes $(\V X, \V Q)$ to compute the current pose $\V T$.
-Afterwards we feed transformed point cloud $\V X \V T^T$ into surface mapping (\cref{sec:surface_mapping}), colored point cloud $(\V X \V T^T, \V Q)$ into surface color mapping (\cref{sec:context_fields}) to obtain the local LIMs.
-With \cref{eq:fuse}, we fuse local LIM to global LIM voxel-to-voxel.
+The pipeline is illustrated in \cref{fig:recons_and_scene_understanding}.
+When an RGB-D frame $i$ is fed into the framework, it is firstly converted into a colored point cloud ($\V X\in\mathbb R^{N\times 3}, \V Q\in\mathbb R^{N\times 3}$).
+The tracking module takes $(\V X, \V Q)$ to estimate the current pose $\V T$.
+Next, the transformed point cloud $\V X \V T^T$ is used as input to the surface mapping (\cref{sec:surface_mapping}), while the colored point cloud $(\V X \V T^T, \V Q)$ is used as input to the surface color mapping (\cref{sec:context_fields}), resulting in the generation of local LIMs.
+Using the fusion operation in~\cref{eq:fuse}, the local LIM is fused into the global LIM on a voxel by voxel basis.

-For visualization, we first sample the grid in each voxel and inference with the global surface LIM to achieve the SDF.
-The MarchingCube algorithm is applied to extract the mesh.
+For visualization purposes, we first sample a grid within each voxel and infer using the global surface LIM to obtain the SDF.
+The Marching Cube algorithm is then applied to extract the mesh.

-With the surface reconstructed, we are able to sample points in an arbitrary resolution from it and inference with global color LIM to reconstruct the surface color.
+Once the surface is reconstructed, we can sample points from it at arbitrary resolution and perform inference using the global color LIM to reconstruct the surface color.